Infisical/terraform-provider-infisical/docs/resources/project.md

 page_title: "infisical_project Resource - terraform-provider-infisical"
 subcategory: ""
 description: |-
-  Create projects & save to Infisical
+  Create projects & save to Infisical.
+Only Machine Identity authentication is supported for this data source.
 ---

 # infisical_project (Resource)

-Create projects & save to Infisical
+Create projects & save to Infisical.
+Only Machine Identity authentication is supported for this data source.

 ## Example Usage